jvellayan/data-project-2/README.md

 **SELECT POWER(factor,(1/3)) FROM final;**

 If you look closer at the data, it is evident that factor is the cube of the minute in time.
 Hence, for the first minute (1) the cube root/factor is 1, and for the second minute (2), factor is 8, and so on.
+Since I populated the table at the start of the hour, we can see that the row number is also the same as the cube root of the factor.
 I ran this MySQL command to double check my theory.
 The rounding is not perfect, but we can see that my theory is correct.

 <img width="371" alt="Screen Shot 2021-05-04 at 2 54 06 PM" src="https://user-images.githubusercontent.com/50887095/117077778-b8fe1380-ad06-11eb-85af-850cf0efec59.png">